nirzaf/nirzaf/README.md

 \
-Working as a Full-Stack Senior Software Engineer @[Quadrate Tech Solutions](https://quadrate.cc) in Developing Various Web & Desktop Applications, Previously I worked @ [Voigue](https://voigue.com) Private Limited as a .NET Developer mostly developed WPF application with .NET Core backend, I worked @ [Virtusa](https://virtusa.com) Private Limited as an Associate Software Engineer & I used Angular and .NET Core to construct well-built high concurrent web applications, and I am passionate about making the end-user experience as seamless as possible.
+Working as a Full-Stack Senior Software Engineer @[Quadrate Tech Solutions](https://quadrate.cc) in Developing Various Web & Desktop Applications, I use Angular and .NET to construct well-built high concurrent web applications, and I am passionate about making the end-user experience as seamless as possible.
 \